Radka Pavlovčinová: Music

+Activism

 Pavlovčinová is a co-founder of Kulturní sféra (Cultural Sphere), an organization that aims to help artists and other professionals in the performing arts industry who have struggled financially following the COVID-19 pandemic restrictions.
 On their behalf, she successfully negotiated with the Czech Ministry of Culture and the Ministry of Finance to implement legislative changes in the financial assistance programs introduced by the government.

 She has been involved with UNICEF in providing humanitarian aid for war refugees amid Russia's invasion of Ukraine, a neighboring country of her native Slovakia.